Deep Dive – Climate Change Series

 Building Demolition is Widely Recognized as Climate Unfriendly

-One interesting thing about Halifax’s response to climate change is how they’re so capable of ignoring everything that’s known about the impact of building demolition.
+One interesting thing about Halifax’s response to climate change is how those involved with “climate action” are so capable of ignoring everything that’s known about the impact of building demolition.
 Here I’d like to note what just a few prominent voices have said in recent years.

 London School of Economics

 Back in 2003, the UK government launched what they called their “Sustainable Communities Plan.”
 Similar to Halifax, this plan encouraged a lot of building demolitions.
-Anne Power, a professor at the London School of Economics, criticized the policy in a paper published in the Proceedings of the Institution of Civil Engineering.
-In her award winning paper, titled “Housing and Sustainability: Demolition or Refurbishment?”, she argues that the government’s approach was expensive, unpopular, and not sustainable.
-In conclusion, Power wrote,
+Anne Power, a professor at the London School of Economics, criticized the policy in an award-winning paper published in the Proceedings of the Institution of Civil Engineering.
+In this paper, titled “Housing and Sustainability: Demolition or Refurbishment?”, she argues that the government’s approach was expensive, unpopular, and not sustainable.
+In conclusion, Power writes,

 Large-scale and accelerated demolition would neither help with meeting energy and climate change targets, nor would it address social needs.
 Refurbishment offers clear advantages in time, cost, community impact, prevention of building sprawl, reuse of existing infrastructure and protection of existing communities.
 It can also lead to significantly reduced energy use in buildings in both the short and long term.